Neonum/OpenGLTutorial/README.md

 # Beginners OpenGL Tutorials by ThinMatrix

-### Tutorial 02: VAOs and VBOs
+### Tutorial 03: Rendering with Index Buffers

-Video at the current part of the code: [link](https://youtu.be/WMiggUPst-Q?list=PLRIWtICgwaX0u7Rf9zkZhLoLuZVfUksDP)
+Video at the current part of the code: [link](https://youtu.be/z2yFlvkBbmk?list=PLRIWtICgwaX0u7Rf9zkZhLoLuZVfUksDP)

 ---